 Finally, relative viscosity data are reorganized as a function of volume fraction at various shear stresses and fitted to the Maron-Pierce model (\cref{eq:MaronPierce}) to extract -- where there is enough data -- estimates of the maximum flowable volume fraction, $\phi_{\rm m}$, as a function of applied stress.
 The exponent $\beta$ is fixed to values obtained from steady shear measurements at $\sigma = 50\,\rm{Pa}$ (see \cref{fig:etaS_vs_phi_stress50Pa_PreRef,fig:etaS_vs_phi_stress50Pa_Model} and \cref{tab:AlphasBetas}).
 The results for all three systems are displayed in \cref{fig:phim_vs_sigma}.

+The signatures observed -- increase of $F_N>0$ with shear rate under rate control, contact- vs. lubrication-dominated branch selection under stress control, and the increase of the maximum fraction $\phi_{\rm{m}}$ in the low-stress limit -- are consistent with the emergence of direct, friction-bearing contacts whose constraints are progressively released with increasing stress \citep{boyer2011,bonn2017}.

 The values of $\phi_{\rm m}$ at $\sigma=50\,\rm{Pa}$ closely match those determined in \cref{sec:simpleshear}, validating the approach.
 The $\phi_{\rm m}(\sigma)$ curves effectively define the yield locus for each system: at fixed $\phi_{\rm m}$, increasing applied stress drives flow.
-But this line can also be approached at fixed stress $\sigma$: in this case, increasing the volume fraction up to $\phi_{\rm m}$ drives yielding.
+But this line can also be approached at fixed stress $\sigma$: in this case, increasing the volume fraction up to $\phi_{\rm m}$ takes the system into the unyielded state.
 Hence, this delineation partitions the $(\phi, \sigma)$ parameter space into static and flowing regimes -- a characteristic common to adhesive \cite{richards2020,orsi2025}, and soft \cite{gilbert2022}, faceted \cite{blanc2018,hafid2016}, cubic \cite{dambrosio2025}, and polygonal \cite{dambrosio2023} particle suspensions, where rolling friction imposes an additional constraint on particle motion \cite{singh2020,singh2022}.